inbo/protocolsource/README.md

 The master branch is protected and can only receive commits from reviewed pull requests.
 Development of a protocol (see [Workflow](#workflow)) is done in a protocol-specific branch that branches off the master branch.

-Protocols can depend on other protocols (protocol dependencies) only if these dependent protocols have been approved (and are published).
+Protocols can depend on other protocols (protocol dependencies) only if these dependency protocols have been approved (and are published).
-Cirular dependencies are not allowed.
+Circular dependencies are not allowed.

-Whenever a pull request is reviewed and finalized.
-A repo-admin will merge the branch to the master and add general and specific tags.
+Whenever a pull request is reviewed and finalized, a repo-admin will merge the branch to the master and add general and specific tags.
 The general tag is of the form `protocols-YYYY.number`.
-The specific tag is of the form `protocol-code-YYYY.number`.
+The specific tag is of the form `protocol-code-YYYY.number` (see [protocol-code](#-protocol-code)).
 Note that the merge commit to which these tags are attached represent an entire snapshot of the complete repository - not only the part of the repository that refers to the specific protocol.

 These tags serve several purposes: